 2. To make, invest in or acquire loans or participating interests in loans, secured or unsecured, of any type and for any purpose to any person or entity.

-3. To make, invest in or acquire loans upon the security of any residential or nonresidential property interest, of any priority, whether fee or leasehold to any person or entity.
+3. To make, invest in or acquire loans on the security of any residential or nonresidential property interest, of any priority, whether fee or leasehold to any person or entity.

-4. To make or acquire loans upon the security of, or invest in, commercial paper, securities and other corporate debt obligations of any type.
+4. To make or acquire loans on the security of, or invest in, commercial paper, securities and other corporate debt obligations of any type.

 5. To issue debt or equity securities for cash or other consideration.